CICS110/CICS110.github.io/main/guides/08-functions/index.md

 1. The **function header** defines the function's name, what inputs it can expect, if any, and what we can expect it to `return` if anything.
 There are 4 main parts to a function header:
    1. The `def` keyword will appear at the beginning of the function header, signifying to `python` that "Hey!
 This line is the definiton of a new function!"
    2. The **function name** is simply the name of the function.
 For example, `print()`'s function name is 'print', and `math.pow(a, b)`'s name is 'pow'.
 The function name is what you use to call the function, much like how you use a variable's name to use the value of a variable.
-The function name will always be followed by a set of parameters: `()`
+The function name will always be followed by a set of parenthesis: `()`
    3. **Parameters**, also known as **arguments**, are the inputs that are passed to the function.
-Parameters are optional, since in some cases you may not want your function to take in any parameters.
-Parameters are defined as a list of names in the parenthesis following the function name.
+Parameters are optional, since in some cases you may not want your function to take in any values.
+Parameters are defined as a series of parameter names separated by commas, written in the parenthesis following the function name.
    4. At the end of the function header, you will always find a colon (`:`) followed by a new line.
 2. The **function body** is the code that is executed when the function is called.
 The function body starts on the first line after the function header. (right after the `:`)